jonnylee777/Optimal-ish-2048/README.md

 **Search — expectimax:**  The search alternates two kinds of layers: the agent's own move, where it takes the best option available, and the game's random tile placement, where it takes the probability-weighted average over every square the new tile could land in and both values it could take.
-Depth counts only the agent's decision layers.
+Depth counts only the agent's decision layers, not also including the chance layers.

-Depth is chosen when the agent *plays*, not when it trains, so one saved model can be run at any strength — the same weights score 226,325 searching one move ahead and 334,030 searching three.
+Depth is chosen when the agent *plays*, not when it trains, so one saved model can be run at any strength — the same weights score 226,325 searching one move ahead and 334,030 searching at depth three.
 Because the chance layers branch very widely, the search also abandons any line whose probability of being reached falls below a threshold, which is what makes four-move search affordable at a few milliseconds per move.

-**Baseline — hand-written formulas:** A person writes a formula scoring how good a board looks, and the search picks the move leading to the best-looking board.
+**Baseline — hand-written formulas approach:** Manually written heuristic formulas measuring board value, and the search picks the move leading to the best-looking board.
 Six versions were built, scoring properties such as the number of empty squares, whether tiles descend in order along a path, whether similar values sit beside each other, and whether the largest tile is anchored in a corner.
-Nothing is learned; all the knowledge is in the formula.
+Nothing is actively learned; all the knowledge is in the formula.

-**Model — n-tuple board segmentation:** Rather than score the whole board at once, five overlapping windows of six squares each are laid over it.
+**Model — n-tuple board segmentation approach:** Rather than score the whole board at once, five overlapping windows of six squares each are laid over it.
 Every possible arrangement of tiles visible through a window has its own stored value, and the board's value is the sum of the five lookups.
 This makes the model a